grrr-amsterdam/garp_scaffold/README.md

 gulp watch
 ```

-Runs a build and watches for file changes in CSS, JavaScript and `php` and `phtml` file the
+Runs a build and watches for file changes in CSS and JavaScript, as well as php/phtml files in the
 `application/modules` directory.

 **BrowserSync**